Computational Approaches for Grocery Home Delivery Services

-Next, in \mbox{\textbf{Step 2}}, we aim to increase the free time $\lambda_{w_{\ell}}(\mathcal{A})$ through \onemove/\oneswap operations within \NeighborhoodOne until the Infeasibility Condition \eqref{cond:infeas} does not hold anymore.
-Again we try to increase $\lambda_{w_{\ell}}(\mathcal{A})$ using as few operations as possible in order to modify the tours (that have been optimized before) as little as possible.
-If we reach a local optimum, i.e., no further improvement is reached using \onemove/\oneswap operations, and Inequality \eqref{cond:infeas} is still satisfied, then we terminate the algorithm because the following steps will not result in a feasible insertion of the new customer order.
+\item In \mbox{\textbf{Step 2}} we aim to increase the free time $\lambda_{u}(\mathcal{A})$ through local search operations within \NeighborhoodOne until the Infeasibility Condition \eqref{cond:infeas} does not hold anymore. $\lambda_{u}(\mathcal{A})$ is increased by applying as few operations as possible.
+That way, the previously optimized schedule $\mathcal{S}_u$ is not altered more than necessary.
+If a local optimum is reached, meaning no further improvements can be achieved by local search operations, and \eqref{cond:infeas} is still satisfied, the algorithm stops because the following steps cannot result in a feasible insertion of the new customer.